-The three days of each competition can feel like a true rite of passage--- in every good sense of the concept.
-The students are asked to work very hard on very little sleep and with long stretches between an early lunch and a late night dinner (although we bring lots of snacks).
+The days of each competition can feel like a true rite of passage--- in every good sense of the concept.
+The students are asked to work very hard on very little sleep and with long stretches between an early lunch and a late-night dinner (although we bring lots of snacks).
 The exhilaration of each match fuels the team on, and after the end of each competition, students are even more connected as a team.
 Competitions are truly character building: from facing both defeat and victory with humility, to collaborating with other teams and talking to judges with confidence, students are asked to give the team all they've got during those three days.

-The Howdy Bots typically attend two regional competitions in March/April.
-If we are fortunate enough to attend the championship, it will be in Houston at the end of April.
+The Howdy Bots typically attend two district competitions in March/April.
+If we qualify, we will attend the District Championships in Austin in mid-April.
+If our success continues, we then compete at the World Championships in Houston at the end of April.

-15. SUB-TERMS
+15. Sub-Teams